danielpinto8zz6/C-List/README.md

 # C-List
 This is a C implementation of an dynamic array of data.
-It works similar to java list, the main goal is to provide an easy to use dynamic array storing You can store any type of variable in the list, just need to cast when you want to use it.
+The main goal is to provide an easy to use dynamic array storing.
+You can store any type of data in the list, just need to cast when you need to use it.
 Eg.
 ```c
 (const char *)list_get(list, i);
 ```

+There are a some methods implemented, all that was based on methods that java uses for java list

 ### Sample
 ```c